My Garage

 Ford Thunderbird issues group into ignition, engine sealing, and misfire monitoring across the powertrain.
 The Thunderbird may misfire, idle rough, or show a warning lamp under load.
 Moisture or oil can reach the ignition coil and spark plug wells on the Thunderbird.
 A revised ignition coil improves sealing and reduces repeat faults on many Thunderbird models.
 Engine sealing faults arise when a leaking valve cover gasket lets oil flood plug tubes.
 Oil in the wells shorts ignition, triggers a Check Engine Light, and causes steady misfires.
 Reseal the valve cover gasket, then replace damaged plugs and coils, and verify dry wells.
 For system control, the Thunderbird can log misfire counts after extended heat soak or rain.
 Run Ford scan tests, check mode six data, and confirm coil dwell and fuel trims.
 Replace failed coils in matched pairs, clear codes, and perform a road test in the Thunderbird.
 Follow Ford procedures for torque values, connector sealing, and battery precautions during ignition service.
 Use parts that meet Ford specifications, then recheck the Thunderbird for smooth idle and strong acceleration.
 Confirm no leaks remain after an overnight soak.

-Ford Thunderbird Parts Questions & Answers
+Ford Thunderbird Parts and Q&A

 • Q: How to service and repair the ignition coil-on-plug on Ford Thunderbird?